Changissnz/goals/README.md

 "actor", "actress", and "actre"
 are those assigned to the
 persons that "act" and do not
-require them to be one that
+require them to be
-is professional.
+professional.

 Then they are doing it by a
 playbook that they did not